 Alix Mansbach is a licensed clinical psychologist who obtained her psychology doctoral degree from the Professional Psychology Program at George Washington University after completing her APA-Accredited pre-doctoral internship through the Centerstone Consortium in Florida.
 Dr. Mansbach then completed a two-year neuropsychology post-doctoral fellowship at CAAT under the supervision of Dr. David Black.
 Prior to becoming a psychologist, Dr. Mansbach was a clinical social worker, having obtained her MSW from Columbia University.

-Dr. Mansbach has extensive experience conducting diagnostic and psychological evaluations for adults and children (age 6+) in hospitals, schools, community mental health settings, and private-practice settings.
+Dr. Mansbach has extensive experience conducting diagnostic, psychological, and neuropsychological evaluations for adults and children (age 6+) in hospitals, schools, community mental health settings, and private-practice settings.
 She is committed to understanding her clients’ psychological and emotional experiences as a necessary component of understanding neuropsychological functioning.
 She has particular expertise conducting evaluations with clients who are experiencing trauma-based symptoms or symptoms of depression, anxiety, and/or OCD.

 In addition, Dr. Mansbach specializes in couples and family therapy.
 She holds a post-graduate certificate in Couples and Family Therapy from the Ackerman Institute for the Family in New York City.
 She has also completed Level 2 Training in Gottman Method Couples’ Therapy and holds a certification in Neurodiverse Couples Counseling through the Asperger’s and Autism Network.
 She also holds a post-graduate certificate in Psychodynamic Psychotherapy from the American Institute of Psychoanalysis.